rocBLAS programming guide#

 clients/samples#

-Sample code for calling rocBLAS functions
+This directory contains sample code for calling the rocBLAS functions.

 Infrastructure#